BitPonyLLC/shortyk8s/README.md

 Shortyk8s provides simplified kubectl command lines through abbreviations and expansions of containers, pods, nodes, namespaces, and contexts.
 Most commands shortyk8s builds up are reported to help you understand the full kubectl command being executed.
+Watch the preview to get a sense for what it can do.

 * [Preview](#preview)
 * [Installing and Updating](#installing-and-updating)